ocastaneda3/log_analyzer/README.md

    ```sh
       $ sudo python3 log_analyzer.py /var/log/auth.log
    ```
-By default this tool print the top 5 results of occurences in IP Addressses, Users, and Ports used.
+By default this tool print the top 5 results of occurences in ip addresses, users, and ports used in failed attempts to login.

 #### Help Screen
    ```sh